Living Smart And Healthy

 TRIED THIS RECIPE?

 ★ If you tried this recipe, I would love to hear your feedback.
-Please rate the recipe and/or leave a comment below.
+Please rate the recipe and leave a comment below.

-Follow me on Facebook, and Pinterest, for all the latest on my blog!!
+Follow me on Instagram, Facebook, and Pinterest, for all the latest on my blog!!
 Subscribe to my Youtube Channel for easy and delicious video recipes.
 Happy Cooking!!

-ketchup recipe with fresh tomatoes
+Easy homemade tomato ketchup recipe made from scratch with fresh tomatoes

 Jyoti Behrani